Bansco/subilo/README.md

 Next create a `.threshfile` with the configuration to run for any project you want.
 For a example threshfile see [sample.threshfile](https://github.com/Huemul/thresh/blob/master/sample.threshfile).

-Create a systemd file (`/etc/systemd/system/thresh.service`) with the following contents.
+Create a systemd service file (`/etc/systemd/system/thresh.service`) with the following contents.

 ```
 [Unit]